engine3d-dev/engine3d-dev.github.io/docs/getting_started.md

     Installing Vulkan using the installer from [here](https://vulkan.lunarg.com/sdk/home#mac)

-    During the installation select the `System Global Installation` as shown
+    During the installation select the checkbox's shown below.

     ![screencap of component selection on vulkan installer](pics/vulkan_components_mac_md.png)